lpabon/katacoda-openstorage-sdk/tutorial-python/step1.md

 ## Python environment setup

-Lastly we need to setup our terminal environment to use the python virtualenv that has been setup.
+Lastly you need to setup our terminal environment to use the python virtualenv that has been setup.
 To do this run:

 `source sdkenv/bin/activate`{{execute}}